penguintutor/neopixel-gui/docs/customguide.md

 ### Magic number = 4

-Where a sequence is repeats over a set number of LEDs other than the number of colours selected by the user then the preferred value is 4.
+Where a sequence repeats over a set number of LEDs, other than the number of colours selected by the user, then the preferred value is 4.
 The magic number of 4 is used as it is a factor of all the neopixels rings (12, 16, 24) and it is an easy number to integrate within sequences.

 ### Long running sequences